Laura Lauder

 Laura now primarily focuses her efforts on strategic grantmaking through the Laura and Gary Lauder Family Venture Philanthropy Fund and in numerous leadership capacities at local and national nonprofit organizations.

 Laura also serves on numerous nonprofit boards.
-She is the Immediate Past Chair of the Endowment Committee and current member of the Endowment Executive Committee at the Jewish Community Endowment Fund of San Francisco, with over $2 billion in assets, under the auspices of the Jewish Community Federation of San Francisco.
-Laura serves on the Advisory Board of Service Year Alliance that creates opportunities for young adults to serve their country through a year of full-time community service.
+She is the current Board Chair of the Bay Area Jewish Federation, a position she assumed in January 2025.
+She is also the Immediate Past Chair of the Endowment Committee at the Federation, overseeing more than $2 billion in assets.
+Laura also serves on the Advisory Board of Service Year Alliance, an organization that creates opportunities for young adults to serve their country through a year of full-time community service.
 She is on the Board of Trustees of the Aspen Institute and chairs the Board’s Socrates Sub-Committee.
-She serves on the Social Finance Board in Boston, which facilitates impact investing.
-She has previously served on the boards of the National Constitution Center, the National Public Radio Foundation and Spark Networks — a NYSE Amex Company and parent of JDate.
+She serves on the Social Finance Board in Boston, a leading organization in the impact investing space.
+She has previously served on the boards of The Jim Joseph Foundation, the National Constitution Center, the National Public Radio Foundation, and Spark Networks — a NYSE Amex Company and parent of JDate.

 Laura is an avid cyclist and won a bronze medal in the Maccabi Games in Israel in cycling time trial in 2009.
 While she is a political junkie, she hopes to never run for political office, but is willing to climb any mountain on a bike.
-She and Gary live in Silicon Valley and have two children who are young adults.
+She and Gary live in Silicon Valley and have two adult children.

 Nonprofit Boards and Committees on which Laura currently serves: